CM-Well/CM-Well/server/cmwell-docs/cmwell-infodocs/Intro.IntroductionToCM-Well.md

 Here is an example of a CM-Well URI:
 [http://cm-well-host.com/permid.org/1-5035948006](http://cm-well-host.com/permid.org/1-5035948006)

 The "5035948006" identifier at the end is a company's TR PermID.
-If you access this URI in a browser, you will see this page:
+If you access this URI in a browser within Thomson Reuters you will see this page:

 <img src="./_Images/CM-Well-Company-Page.png" width="650" height="500">